 If you’re an ecommerce brand, a great way to increase supply chain visibility is to add automated shipment tracking to your website — like in the example below.

 This software lets the customer know exactly when an order is processed, shipped, and delivered to their front door.
 It also has live tracking updates describing where the product is in each delivery process step.

 For instance, in the example above, we can see the product was packaged on August 8th and was sent out for delivery later that afternoon.
 That way, if the customer doesn't receive the package on August 15th, both the business and the customer know there was an issue with the delivery.

 Similar to the live tracking updates in the last example, real-time updates are another way to let customers know when a product will be delivered.
 In fact, many businesses use SMS to message customers with delivery updates, just like in the example below.

 If you aren't looking to offer in-house shipping tracking, another option is to partner with an online shopping assistant who can do this for you.
 For example, Shop is an order tracking app that tells customers when their product is going to arrive.
-When customers buy something, their order information is forwarded to Shop where they can review things like expected delivery date, tracking numbers, and previous purchases.
+When customers buy something, their order information is forwarded to Shop, where they can review things like expected delivery dates, tracking numbers, and previous purchases.

-Shop can even map the delivery route so you know exactly where an order is when it's marked "in transit" on the app.
+Shop can even map the delivery route, so you know exactly where an order is when it's marked "in transit" on the app.